HL7/davinci-dtr/src/pagecontent/specification__behaviors__questionnaire_evaluation.md

 ### Comparing CQL Execution Results to Questionnaire
 While Structured Data Capture provides methods for Questionnaire (form) population, this implementation guide relies on the approach that has been created within [Clinical Reasoning Module](http://hl7.org/fhir/R4/clinicalreasoning-module.html) of the FHIR specification.
 With FHIR R4, the [Documentation Template](http://hl7.org/fhir/R4/clinicalreasoning-knowledge-artifact-representation.html#documentation-template) concept is a good fit for the use case being addressed by this implementation guide.

-As an example, given the following CQL fragment:
+As an example, given the following Clinical Quality Language (CQL) fragment:

 ```
 define "Age": AgeInYears()